botlabs-gg/yagpdb/lib/dshardorchestrator/README.md

 I would not recommend using this, as 1. it currently only works against my discordgo fork and 2. its lacking a lot of tests still (although this im improving on)

-It's currently used in YAGPDB.
+It's currently used in QUACKPDB.